BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

-Conversely, you should never hang watercolours near a heat source, such as a radiator or working fireplace.
+Never hang your watercolours near a heat source, such as a radiator or fireplace.

-If possible, they should be placed away from direct sunlight which causes watercolours to bleach.
+Paintings should be placed away from direct sunlight, which causes watercolours to bleach.

 Never hang a watercolour on the interior of the outside wall of a building.

 Restoring antique watercolours

-Foxing is the ugly brown staining which appears on watercolours that have been exposed to high humidity.
+Foxing is the ugly brown staining which appears when watercolours have been exposed to high humidity.

-The effect is generally caused by mould growing on acidic paper or when metallic particles from the paper making process become embedded in the papers' fibres.
+The effect is generally caused by mould growing on acidic paper.

 However, there is no remedy for fading in antique watercolours, caused by exposure to direct sunlight.

 Traditional household solutions such as cleaning with breadcrumbs or repairing with adhesive tape will only cause further damage.